ingerjm0/writing-portfolio/projects/kb.md

 ## Objective

-Create a documentation system for High Fidelity Workplace that users can find on their own, and get answers to support questions.
+Create a knowledge base system for a brand-new application where users can find answers to their questions easily and contact support for more information.

 ## Requirements

-* Create a knowledge base using HubSpot's internal tools
+* Create a knowledge base using existing tools
-* Include support form that automatically creates tickets in HubSpot
+* Include support form to automatically create support tickets
-* GDPR support: Legitimate Interest
+* Follow GDPR regulations
 * Contains "Getting Started" articles
 * Contains FAQ
 * Contains "Troubleshooting" steps